Baggette/portable-apps/README.md

 ## Contributing
 Feel free to open pull requests, request apps to be added, when opening a pul request please follow the formatting that has already been established.
 ## Thanks
-Special thanks to all of these awesome portable projects, without them this repo would not be possible. <br>
+Special thanks to all of these awesome projects, without them this repo would not be possible. <br>
 [EverythingPortable](https://github.com/MarioMasta64/EverythingPortable)<br>
 [Portable Apps](https://portableapps.com/)<br>
 [PPSSPP](https://www.ppsspp.org/)<br>